opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

   challenge: true
 ```

 In most cases, you set the `challenge` flag to `true`.
-The flag defines the behavior of the Security plugin if the `Authorization` field in the HTTP header is not set.
+The flag defines the behavior of the security plugin if the `Authorization` field in the HTTP header is not set.

-If `challenge` is set to `true`, the Security plugin sends a response with status `UNAUTHORIZED` (401) back to the client.
+If `challenge` is set to `true`, the security plugin sends a response with status `UNAUTHORIZED` (401) back to the client.
 If the client is accessing the cluster with a browser, this triggers the authentication dialog box, and the user is prompted to enter a user name and password.

-If `challenge` is set to `false` and no `Authorization` header field is set, the Security plugin does not send a `WWW-Authenticate` response back to the client, and authentication fails.
+If `challenge` is set to `false` and no `Authorization` header field is set, the security plugin does not send a `WWW-Authenticate` response back to the client, and authentication fails.
 You might want to use this setting if you have another challenge `http_authenticator` in your configured authentication domains.
 One such scenario is when you plan to use basic authentication and Kerberos together.

 ## Kerberos